The problem with equality, Jonathan Wai says, is that it is not particularly equal.

 Teach gifted children in separate classes.

-Where all children are taught together, try to personalise learning to meet the needs of gifted pupils.
+Where all children are taught together, try to personalise learning to meet the needs of gifted children.

 Remember that although bright children might appear self-sufficient, they need to be stretched or they will become bored.